dedenurr/learn-redux/README.md

-# learn-redux

-For start Back End
+For start Back End,
-cd back
+cd back,
 and run "npm start"

-For start Front End
+For start Front End,
-cd front
+cd front,
 and run "npm start"

 for back end i used https://github.com/typicode/json-server